-UPDATE March 2021: Owing to the restrictions which remain in place in the UK in 2021 the Trust’s programme of visitors remains suspended and will not resume now until September 2021 at the earliest.
+UPDATE August 2021: In light of the ongoing uncertainty and complications affecting international travel, the Trust’s programme of visitors remains suspended and will not resume now until April 2022 at the earliest.
 All candidates whose visits have been affected have been offered alternative dates in 2022.
-For this reason it is likely that there will be no applications process this year and all places for 2022 should be considered filled.
+For this reason there will be no applications process in 2021 and all places for 2022 should be considered filled.
 The Trust will invite applications in autumn 2022 for visits to London the following year.

 Owing to the Coronavirus (COVID-19) outbreak the Trust’s programme of visitors for 2020 was suspended in April.
 In light of the current uncertainty and continuing risk of the spread of infection, the programme has now been postponed in its entirety until 2021.
 All candidates who were awarded places to visit us in 2020 (see the list here) have been offered alternative dates next year.
 For this reason there will be no applications process this year and all places for 2021 should be considered filled.
 The Trust will invite applications in autumn next year for visits to London in 2022.